enisdenjo/graphql-ws/README.md

   {
     schema,
     onConnect: async (ctx) => {
-      // do your auth check on every connect if (!(await isTokenValid(ctx.connectionParams?.token)))
+      // do your auth check on every connect (recommended) if (!(await isTokenValid(ctx.connectionParams?.token)))
         // returning false from the onConnect callback will close with `4403: Forbidden`;
         // therefore, being synonymous to ctx.extra.socket.close(4403, 'Forbidden');